erlandbo/TDT4290/models/SSED.md

 We have set the number of classes to 3; namely small, medium and large vehicles.

 Allmost all of the configurations from the bird-classification are kept, except for decreasing the batchsize from 32 to 8 for training and testing.
 Checout the the configurations in SSED/classifiser/config/defaults.py and SSED/configs/default.yaml and the master thesis for more details.
 As mentioned in the master thesis, the results are very dependent on the windows-size, number of hops per windows and IoU-treshhold. it is encouraged to experiment with these to improve the results.
 But you may want the run more epochs and increase/decrease the batchsize depending on the results.
-A samling rate of 16kHZ has been used on all audio data
+A samling rate of 16kHZ has been set on all audio data

 # Results
 With the default configurations and hardware requirements, the models should get decent results after approximately 25 epochs.
 The master thesis used 5740 sound events annotated from 450 hours of audio [1].
 This is significantly more than our total amount of hours of recording of vehicles (approximately 10-15 hours).